b3ngriffiths/website/content/posts/autumn-budget-2025/index.md

 The income tax bands themselves haven't moved: the basic rate (20%) still starts at £12,571, the higher rate (40%) at £50,271, and the additional rate (45%) at £125,140.

 **But fiscal drag doesn't show up in the bands, it shows up in your payslip.**

-When your salary rises with inflation but the thresholds stay frozen, more of your income gets pushed into higher tax brackets.
-You're not paying higher *rates*, but you are paying more *tax*.

 The table below shows effective tax rates (income tax + NI as a % of total income) across different starting salaries, assuming a 3% annual increase: